 When starting out as a beginner, you absolutely can use just one disc in disc golf.
-We don't recommend going out and purchasing a ton of random new discs just to fill up a disc golf bag… as tempting as that sounds!
-If you're going out to the disc golf course for the first time, it really helps to have a trusty disc that you've practiced with and are comfortable throwing.
+We don’t recommend going out and purchasing a ton of different types of discs just to fill up a disc golf bag… as tempting as that sounds!
+If you’re going out to the disc golf course for the first time, it really helps to have a trusty disc that you’ve practiced with and are comfortable throwing.

 As you advance in the big world of disc golf, you’ll soon discover that you might need multiple discs for different things such as accuracy, control, or simply more distance!